dmyers2004/myersd-nike-fuel-api-2/README.md

 Activities returns all of your activities options include Page and the number of products (see the nike API) print_r($np->activities());

+(I spoke to Nike and they are aware that at this time pagination doesn't work - anything over page 0 returns nothing)

 Get specifics on a Activity
 print_r($np->activity(2095521418));